ultimateBroK/brokies_land/README.md

 ### File Wrangling

--   `thunar` - File manager for keeping your digital life (and budget) in order.
+-   `nautilus` - File manager for keeping your digital life (and budget) in order.

 ### Lock It Down